FIUPanther-JMolto98/FIUPanther-JMolto98/README.md

 <!-- <p>$${\color{pink}MINOR:}$$</p> -->
 <!-- <p align="center">Mathematical Sciences</p> -->

-<p align="left">My name is Joaquin Molto.
-I am a Florida International University (FIU) graduate student.</p>
+<p align ="left">My name is Joaquin Molto.
+I am a Florida International University (FIU) graduate student 🎓🐾

-<p align="left">I graduated from FIU with a Bachelor of Science in Computer Science (Software Engineering Track) and a Minor in Mathematical Sciences (Single Variable Calculus I through Multivariable Calculus (Calc.
-III), Differential Equations, and Linear Algebra) in Spring 2023.</p>
+I graduated from FIU with a Bachelor of Science in Computer Science (Software Engineering Track) and a Minor in Mathematical Sciences (Single Variable Calculus I through Multivariable Calculus (Calc.
+III), Differential Equations, and Linear Algebra) in Spring 2023 👨🏻‍💻🧮

-<p align="left">Starting Summer 2023, I matriculated in the Master of Science in Computer Science program at FIU, where I will be furthering my education at the graduate level and broadening my knowledge.
-I am passionate about Software Development as well as Artificial Intelligence and Machine Learning.</p>
+Starting Summer 2023, I matriculated in the Master of Science in Computer Science program at FIU, where I will be furthering my education at the graduate level and broadening my knowledge.
+I am passionate about Software Development as well as Artificial Intelligence and Machine Learning 🧠🤖</p>

 <h2 align="left">CONTACT ME 🐦</h2>
 <a href="https://www.linkedin.com/in/joaquin-molto-fiucompsci/"> 💼LinkedIn</a>